 Flax gets a lot of flak.
 While it’s true that some unripe and raw flaxseed can contain toxins, toasted flax or flax that’s cooked or baked into foods are quite safe.
 Just one tablespoon of flaxseed contains one net carb, two grams of dietary fiber and two grams of polyunsaturated fatty acids (including omega-3s), according to Mayo Clinic.
 Flaxseed also contains 800 times more of a cancer-fighting phytochemical called lignan, than any other food.
 To ensure you get the most nutritional benefits from flaxseed, choose ground (not whole) flaxseed and refrigerate for longevity.
-Try adding mixing it into your olive oil-based mayo or blending it into your South Beach Simply Fit Shake.
+Try adding mixing it into your olive oil-based mayo or blending it into your protein shakes.

 In an October 2008 International Journal of Obesity study, overweight adults were calorie restricted and given either two eggs or bagels for breakfast.
 After eight weeks, those who ate eggs showed a 61 percent greater reduction in BMI, a 65 percent greater weight loss, a 34 percent greater reduction in waist circumference and 16 percent reduction in waist circumference.
 Studies like this one affirm why you’re following a low carb diet.
 And with three egg whites (one serving) containing zero grams net carbs, and one whole egg containing just one net carb, it’s the reason eggs must be part of your meal plan.
 According to Healthline, a whole egg provides six grams of protein, nine essential amino acids, iron, phosphorus, selenium, vitamins A, B12 and B5, and 113 mg of choline for your brain health—not to mention lutein and zeaxanthin for eye health.
 Hard-boil eggs for easy snacks, whip up omelets for breakfast, lunch or dinner or try out-of-the-box recipes like our Portobello Baked Eggs or Salmon Smoked Omelet.

-Believe it or not, olive oil-based mayonnaise is a South Beach and Keto-Friendly South Beach Diet Plan food.
+Believe it or not, olive oil-based mayonnaise is a South Beach Diet-approved food.
 Just one tablespoon contains zero grams of net carbs.
 That’s right: zero.
 Imagine the possibilities—egg and chicken salads, dipping sauces for your veggies and meats, creamy dips, deviled eggs, BLT lettuce wraps…we can go on and on about the food.
 Nutritionally speaking, you’re getting some good stuff, too: According to the Mayo Clinic, mayo contains mono- and polyunsaturated fatty acids from the olive oil and nutrients from eggs.

 6. Coconut Oil

-Not all oils are created the same and coconut oil is built for the keto diet.
+Not all oils are created the same and coconut oil is built for the low-carb diet.
 Here’s why: Coconut oil contains medium-chain triglycerides (MCTs) and when you eat foods with these specific fats, they go straight to the liver where they’re used as a quick source of energy (ketones).
-A February 2015 study published in the Journal of Nutrition and Dietetics compared MCTs to LCTs (long-chain triglycerides which comprise most fats in our diets) and foods with MCTs helped subjects decrease body weight, hip and waist circumference, and several specific types of body fat.
-A similar study published in March 1996 in the European Journal of Clinical Nutrition found 13-50 grams of MCTs per day increased energy expenditure by 5 percent, which equates to approximately 120 calories per day.
+A February 2015 study, published in the Journal of Nutrition and Dietetics, compared MCTs to LCTs (long-chain triglycerides which comprise most fats in our diets) and foods with MCTs helped subjects decrease body weight, hip and waist circumference, and several specific types of body fat.
+A similar study, published in the European Journal of Clinical Nutrition, found 13 to 50 grams of MCTs per day increased energy expenditure by five percent, which equates to approximately 120 calories per day.

 You see lettuce; we see cruciferous.
 While leafy and green, arugula is a fiber-rich vegetable in the same family as broccoli, kale and Brussels sprouts.
 According to Medical News, it offers 250 milligrams of nitrate (which has been shown to lower blood pressure), one gram of protein, 20 percent of your daily vitamin A (for eye health), more than 50 percent of vitamin K (for bone health) and eight percent of your vitamin C, folate and calcium.
 It’s terrific in salads but that peppery flavor adds substance to virtually every savory dish.
 Try growing it in your own windowsill; it needs just three hours of sunlight a day.